nlodder/local-python-obsidian/README.md

-# CAUTION
+# NOTES
-There is currently an issue where the plugin does not render regular python code blocks properly, only rendering when the tage is 'python local-py'.
+- There is currently an issue where the plugin does not render regular python code blocks properly, only rendering when the tag is 'python local-py'.
 I am actively working on resolving this issue.
+- Development is on hold while I learn how to implement protection against recent supply-chain attacks

 # Summary
 Plugin to run python scripts written in Obsidian code blocks and render plots using local python virtual environment.
 No internet connection is required for use after initial install.